How GSA Employees Obtain a GSA Access Card

 Bring two forms of acceptable identification (ID) to the enrollment appointment.
 The Registrar at the enrollment station will take your photograph and electronic fingerprints.
 Contact your HRO to confirm that you have completed enrollment.
 Reach out to your HRO if you have any problem completing enrollment.

 Step 4.
 Get a Temporary Badge or Building Pass (If Applicable)

 If your GSA Access Card is not available on your start date, you may be able to obtain a temporary “T” badge or building pass.
 A “T” badge or building pass would enable unescorted access to your GSA facility while you wait to receive your GSA Access Card.
 Speak to your HRO about how to obtain a “T” badge or building pass for your location.

 Step 5.
 Pick Up and Activate Your GSA Access Card

 Follow the instructions in the email from your Regional Credentialing Officer (RCO) or MSO to pick up and activate your GSA Access Card.
-Bring an acceptable ID and the temporary badge (if applicable) to pick up your GSA Access Card.
-Use the same username and password that you used to schedule the enrollment appointment on the MSO scheduling website to schedule the activation appointment After activating your Access Card, you must connect your computer directly to the GSA network and perform a system reboot before using Virtual Private Network (VPN) remote access.
+Bring an acceptable identification (ID) and the temporary badge (if applicable) to pick up your GSA Access Card.
+Use the same username and password that you used to schedule the enrollment appointment on the MSO scheduling website to schedule the activation appointment.
+After activating your Access Card, you must connect your computer directly to the GSA network and perform a system reboot before using Virtual Private Network (VPN) remote access.